Purdue-CS193/homework-0-prat19-ux/index.md

-# Pratyanch Jain's First CS 193 Homework

-## Some of my Favorite things about CS 193

-- The instructors
-- My Classmates
-- The content (I'm really excited to learn terminal commands)
-- Getting to talk about things outside of CS 193 for CS advice

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.